What Is a Solar Generator? The Definitive Guide

 These are similar to a battery bank but are usually only able to power smaller devices.

 Like normal generators, solar generators are usually used in emergencies as backup power.

 How Do Solar Generators Work?

-Solar generators work with solar panels and are a form of electricity storage.
+Solar generators work with panels and are a form of electricity storage.

 Solar panels capture sunlight and convert it into direct current (DC).
 This then goes through the charge controller.

 The charge controller manages the voltage of the current to make sure that none of the equipment shorts out before it’s stored in the battery.

 The electricity is stored in the battery until it’s discharged to power whichever device it’s connected to.